roura356a/csk/intl.en-US/Best Practices/Network/Use AES to manage Ingresses.md

     EOF
     ```

-3. Run the following command to query the IP address of the target cluster:
+3. Run the following command to query the IP address of the cluster:

     ```
     kubectl get -n ambassador service ambassador -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}"